 The Student-Athlete:

-It is the responsibility of each student-athlete, to abide by the rules, policies and procedures established by the head coach, the Athletic Department of Newport High School, the Bellevue School District, The King County Conference, the W.I.A.A. and the N.F.H.S.
+It is the responsibility of each student-athlete to abide by the rules, policies and procedures established by the head coach, the Athletic Department of Roosevelt High School, the Seattle Public School District, The King County Conference, the W.I.A.A. and the N.F.H.S.

 Student-athletes are one of the most visible groups in the community due to their public exposure via the competitive arena and the media.
 Consequently, what you do and the way in which you do it requires exemplary behavior, particularly in the classroom.
 Basic courtesies and your responsibilities as a representative of the Athletic Department require that you: